RodgersRepo/Outlook_Year_planner_Script/README.md

 `Run .\outlookCalGen.ps1 <no arguments needed>`
   Or create shortcut to:
-  `"powershell.exe -WindowStyle Hidden -ExecutionPolicy Bypass -File "C:\<PathToYourScripts>\outlookCalGen.ps1"` Then just double click the shortcut like you are starting an application.8316b)
+  `"powershell.exe -WindowStyle Hidden -ExecutionPolicy Bypass -File "C:\<PathToYourScripts>\outlookCalGen.ps1"` Then just double click the shortcut like you are starting an application.

 ## Caveats
 This script has only been tested on Microsoft Windows 11 Pro 10.0.26100 N/A Build 26100.
 The powershell version tested was 5.1.26100.3912.